Cramer Hall 469 Lab

 Please check with your instructor for any additional formatting guidelines.

-Delivery method: If the file size is 10 MB or less, your instructor may allow you to send it directly to her/him.
-Larger files should be delivered in pdf format to the Geography front office staff in CH424, on some sort of removable media (thumb drive, disk, etc.), which will be returned to you.
+Delivery method: If the file size is 10 MB or less, your instructor may allow you to send it directly to them.
+Larger files should be delivered in pdf or PowerPoint format to the Geography front office staff in CH424, on some sort of removable media (thumb drive, disk, etc.), which will be returned to you.